"Know Our Mother, Ancestors Are Smiling Today": Kamala Harris's Sister

 You can't know who @KamalaHarris is without knowing who our mother was.
 Missing her terribly, but know she and the ancestors are smiling today. #BidenHarris2020pic.twitter.com/nmWVj90pkA— Maya Harris (@mayaharris_) August 12, 2020

+The speech, a version of the many Ms Harris gave during her Presidential campaign that ended last December, is also indicative of the ethnically diverse America the Democratic Party hopes to stand for amid widespread protests of nationwide police brutality against the minorities, most recently since the death of a black man, George Floyd, in May.

+"Joe Biden here.
+Big news: I've chosen Kamala Harris as my running mate," Biden wrote in an email to supporters.
+"Together, with you, we're going to beat Trump."

-According to reports, Joe Biden's firm belief in the experience and extensive discussions with many friends, including former President Barack Obama, helped the Democratic presidential nominee zero-in on Ms Harris.
+According to reports, the US Presidential nominee picked his former rival as the running mate after extensive discussion with many friends, including former President Barack Obama.